 • Horse Tracks

-The Florida Clean Air Act only regulates tobacco/nicotine smoke/vapor and does not regulate secondhand smoke/vapor from marijuana.
-Complaints regarding secondhand exposure to marijuana smoke/vapor should be directed to the Office of Medical Marijuana Use.ย
+The Florida Clean Air Act only regulates tobacco, nicotine smoke, and vapor, and does not regulate secondhand smoke or vapor from marijuana.
+Complaints regarding secondhand exposure to marijuana smoke or vapor should be directed to the Office of Medical Marijuana Use

-To register a complaint about a business that may be in violation of the Florida Clean Air Act, please fill out the form below:
+Register a complaint about a business that may be in violation of the Florida Clean Air Act:

-The information provided in this form will be sent to the Florida Clean Air Act (FCAA) Consultant at the Florida Department of Health.
-Information provided will allow the FCAA Consultant to understand the nature of the secondhand smoke/vapor exposure and provide appropriate assistance.
-Depending on the nature of the complaint, information provided may be shared with the Florida Department of Business and Professional Regulation (DBPR) and the Bureau of Tobacco Free Florida (BTFF).
+Information provided will allow the Department to understand the nature of the secondhand smoke or vapor exposure and provide appropriate assistance.
+Depending on the nature of the complaint, information provided may be shared with DBPR.